As an Amazon Associate, I earn from qualifying purchases.

 Guidelines for Dietary Health

 - Choose a diet moderate in sugars.
-Sugars are simple carbohydrates that provide the body with a readily available supply of calories, which provide energy to our working muscles.
-Unfortunately, however, they represent empty calories in that they carry little in the way of other important nutrients.
+Sugars are simple carbohydrates that provide the body with a readily available supply of calories, which provide energy to our working muscular endurance fitness plan.

 This appears in the Health Action Guide